UXPLIMA/uxmFarmer-Wiki/README.md

 ## Adding New Language Support

-You can find language files inside languages folder, copy an existing one and translate it then create a PR including the new translated file.
+You can find language files inside languages folder, copy an existing language folder and translate everything inside it then create a PR including the new translated files.
 Our staff will check and merge your work if its suitable.

 ## Reach The Wiki